sqall01/alertR/README.md

 # alertR

 alertR is a client/server based alarm and monitoring system.
-Originally it was developed as an open source home security system, but soon it became apparent that it can be used in a great variety of scenarios where an alarm or monitoring system is needed, for example as a simpler nagios to monitor the availability of a server/service.
+Originally it was developed as an open source home security system, but soon it became apparent that it can be used in a great variety of scenarios where an alarm or monitoring system is needed.
+Because of the way it is designed, alertR can be used in any scenario a sensor with the state "triggered" and "normal" has to be monitored.
+This can be a sensor for a home security or home automation system, but also computer services like a failing HDD drive in a RAID or the availability of a web server.

 # Table of Contents